-Indonesia is the largest archipelago in the world, consist of five major islands and about 30 smaller groups.
+Indonesia is the largest archipelago in the world consist of five major islands and about 30 smaller groups.
 There are total of 17,508 islands of which about 6000 are inhabited.
-Straddling the equator, the archipelago is on a crossroads between two oceans, it is Pacific and Indian Ocean and bridges of two continents, they are Asia and Australia.
+Straddling the equator, the archipelago is on a crossroads between two oceans.
+It is Pacific and Indian Ocean and bridges of two continents and they are Asia and Australia.

 Weather and Climate

-Because of its proximity to equator, that is why Indonesia has tropical climate.
+Because of its proximity to equator, that’s why Indonesia has tropical climate.
 Normally the weather is hot and humid.
 Indonesian climate is divided become two distinct seasons: dry and rainy seasons.
 Most of Indonesia has their rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
-During rainy season, the rain starts around noon time and lasts into the afternoon.
+During rainy season, the rain starts around afternoon time and lasts into the afternoon.
 Some areas could have sudden showers for more than three hours.